chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 image: img/unsplash/gabriel-vasiliu-K-dqI8-cUMQ-unsplash.jpg
 author: [Thulani S. Chivandikwa]
 date: 2022-08-24T19:00:00.000Z
-tags: [c#, best practices, standards]
+tags: [C#, Best Practices, Standards and Pracites]
 draft: false
-excerpt: practices for disciplined development
+excerpt: A list of recommendations around working with C# and dotnet that can potentially be adopted by a team as standards.
 ---

 Photo by <a href="https://unsplash.com/@gabimedia?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Gabriel Vasiliu</a> on <a href="https://unsplash.com/photos/K-dqI8-cUMQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 # C# Standards and Best Practice

 A list of recommendations around working with C# and dotnet that can potentially be adopted by a team as standards.
-I highly recommend a team has very clear and explicit standards documented as below that are agreed upon and enforced.
+I highly recommend teams should have very clear and explicit standards documented, similar to the one below that is agreed upon and enforced.

 There are multiple ways to enforce standards